gershnik/sys_string/doc/Usage.md

 friend auto operator<<(std::ostream & str, const sys_string & val) -> std::ostream &;
 ```

 Prints the string content **as UTF-8** into `std::ostream`.
+If the storage type of `sys_string` is `char` its content is printed verbatim.
+Otherwise it is first converted to UTF-8.

 > [!WARNING]
-> Note that if your output goes somewhere that doesn't use UTF-8 encoding (Windows console or Unix terminal with non UTF-8 locale, for example) the output will be garbled.
+> If the output is converted to UTF-8 and goes somewhere that doesn't use UTF-8 encoding (Windows console or Unix terminal with non UTF-8 locale, for example) the output will be garbled.

 On Windows or on any platform that defines `__STDC_ISO_10646__` macro there is also